gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 The mod on this page will be updated to match the Empires of Europe 1100 version on Steam.
 Other versions can be found on Nexus Mods https://www.nexusmods.com/mountandblade2bannerlord/mods/6277.

-Update 1.4.0 Poland Duchy
+Update 1.4.1 Kyiv Principality

+- better culture names
+- better culture names
-- 4 new castles and 1 new city for Poland
+- 1 new culture (Dregovian)
-- 1 new city for Hungary
+- * new settlements
-- rework of all Poland clanes and lords
-- 10 clanes and 39 historical lords for Poland
+- other improvements

 This mod has two purposes: